LabALPS/labalps.github.io/_news/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Since its establishment in 2010, the Alpine Laboratory of Phonetic Sciences has been expanded and enhanced, and is now home to a range of advanced technologies and tools.
-The lab has a strong focus on laboratory phonology, the study of articulation, acoustics, and perception of the sounds of human language.
-However, its affiliation with the Faculty of Education of the Free University of Bozen-Bolzano provides a strong academic framework for conducting projects in related fields of research.
-A great emphasis is given to projects in the field of sociophonetics, the study of how language varies according to social factors, such as age, gender, and region.
+Welcome!
+We are the Alpine Laboratory of Phonetic Sciences at the Faculty of Education at the Free University of Bozen-Bolzano.
+Since its establishment in 2010, ALPS has been expanded and enhanced and is now home to a range of advanced technologies and tools for phonetic research.

+The primary focus of our research lab is to study the sound dimension of spoken language, both in its production and perception, by adopting experimental methods.

+Our research areas include:
+- the documentation of sound systems, the variation in the articulation, acoustic characteristics, and their use in conveying social information;
+- speech modelling, the linguistic exploration of spoken language representations produced by deep learning models for more interpretable models and Low Resource Language applications;
+- educational phonetics, encompassing the theory, policy, and practice of teaching and learning the sounds of Italian, as well as how these sounds function within the phonological system of Italian.

+ALPS's activities also have a significant impact beyond phonetic research, with applications in education, clinical practice and speech technology.

 <div class="projects">